QualInsight/qualinsight-mojo-cobertura/README.md

 ## Plugin usage ##

 The latest version of the plugin can be retrieved from [Maven central](https://repo1.maven.org/maven2/com/qualinsight/mojo/cobertura/qualinsight-mojo-cobertura-core/).
+A full usage example is available (see [qualinsight-mojo-cobertura-example](https://github.com/pawlakm/qualinsight-mojo-cobertura-example).)

-**Note**: the plugin is compiled for Java 1.6 (since version 1.0.4)
+**Note**: the plugin is compatible with Java 1.6 (since version 1.0.5)

 ### Step 1: declare plugin ###